 3.3.2 Point Cloud and Image Generation

-Once the data was collected properly the next step was to convert the raw .SVO recordings into the files that would be used for the project: 2D colored images and point clouds.
+Once the data was collected properly the next step was to convert the raw SVO recordings into the files that would be used for the project: 2D color images and point clouds.
 The ZED SDK contains the functionality and abstracts it to make it easy to use.
 Attributes like ‘VIEW.LEFT’ and ‘MEASURE.XYZRGBA’ allow easy extraction of 2D images and point clouds from SVO recordings.
 An example 2D Image taken from the left camera extracted from an SVO recording is shown in figure 13.
-An example point cloud produced by the SDK is shown in figure 14.
+An example point cloud produced by the SDK is shown in Figure 14.